 "Like Aisle, Rematch is a one-move game, a game whose exploration consists of figuring out the many and varied things you can do with your one move, rather than building on your explorations through a series of moves.
 You might think that would be limiting, since generally it wouldn't allow for multi-step tasks, but Andrew Pontious's technical wizardry in Rematch overcomes those limitations, and the result is memorable indeed.

-Rematch highlights the real strength of one-move games, in that they make it easy for the author to provide for absolutely everything the player could come up with (since the combinatorial factor--objects being combined in unexpected ways--is limited).
-In giving you multiple views and variations on the central event of the game (not revealed here, since the surprise of it is part of what gives Rematch its impact), the game enhances its mimetic qualities: you can try just about anything logical, and the parser will handle just about anything you type.
+Rematch highlights the real strength of one-move games, in that they make it easy for the author to provide for absolutely everything the player could come up with.
+In giving you multiple views and variations on the central event of the game, the game enhances its mimetic qualities: you can try just about anything logical, and the parser will handle just about anything you type.
 The AMUSING section at the end is well populated, and in fact there are many things worth trying that don't, in fact, show up in that list.
-It may be objected that limiting the player's freedom to one move is a sort of backwards--looking way to achieve mimesis, but we take it where we find it, I guess, and Rematch is plenty immersive even in its one move."
+It may be objected that limiting the player's freedom to one move is a sort of backwards-looking way to achieve mimesis, but we take it where we find it, I guess, and Rematch is plenty immersive even in its one move."

 In short, Rematch is definitely a must-have for anyone with even a remote interest in interactive fiction.
 Be warned, though, this is NOT an easy game, and you'll be spending hundreds of moves trying to figure the way out.
 It definitely took me that long, but it is well worth the time.
 Oh, and here's a gentle hint: pay attention to what the game says about you not "breaking the circle" ;-) Two thumbs up, way up!